 Controllable Risk Factors for High Cholesterol Include:

-- Diet: The trans fats, saturated fat and (to a lesser extent) cholesterol in the food you eat raise total and LDL cholesterol levels.
+- Diet: The trans fats, saturated fat, sugar, and (to a lesser extent) cholesterol in the food you eat raise total and LDL cholesterol levels.

 - Weight: Being overweight can make your LDL cholesterol level go up and your HDL level go down.